mbajdman/Data-Science-Portfolio/README.md

 File: Prediction_of_Stock_Price_Direction.ipynb

 Overview:
-The project focuses on creating  machine learning algorithm designed to forecast the directional movement of Amazon's stock price.
-By analyzing historical stock data, the model aims to predict whether the price will rise or fall.
+The project focuses on creating a machine learning algorithm designed to forecast the directional movement of Amazon's stock price.
+The model aims to predict whether the price will rise or fall by analysing historical stock data.
 This predictive capability could prove invaluable for traders seeking to make well-informed investment decisions.

 Key Features:
 - Data exploration and analysis of historical Amazon stock prices.